Skip to main content

 You can apply to both options; however, you will need to submit two separate applications.

 If you choose the Secondary school option, you may ask to be considered for both the humanities and science/math stream.
-If you are admitted to both, you will need to choose one of the two.

 Program info

 Applications for the Bachelor of Education as a second degree open on October 1 and close on January 31.
 Each cohort begins in mid-August and ends the following mid-June.
+Courses are typically scheduled in-person Monday to Friday from 8:30am to 3:30pm PT at the Mission campus, though sometimes it is necessary to schedule classes into the evening, on Saturdays, or in the community.

 Within the Bachelor of Education, there is the Elementary/Middle school option and the Secondary school option.
 Both run parallel to each other and are 10.5 months in length.
-Courses are typically scheduled Monday to Friday from 9 am to 4 pm, though sometimes it is necessary to schedule classes into the evening and on Saturdays.
 There are two practica as part of the program: a 5-week school experience in the fall and a 12-week certifying practicum in the winter semester.

-Classes take place at the Mission campus.
+Classes take place in-person at the Mission campus.
 Online or distance education is not available for the BEd program at UFV.

 You may complete your practica in the Abbotsford, Mission, Chilliwack, Langley, Fraser-Cascade, or Maple Ridge school districts.
 You are expected to travel to practicum sites and in-service sessions and must have reliable means of transportation.